 During 2016, management will focus on maintaining the Project's "construction ready" status.
-In addition, subject to financing, management will consider alternate project development plans that would evaluate a smaller initial development of the open pit deposit that targets higher grade areas of the deposits first, followed by possible expansion at a later date.
-Value engineering and further project optimization will be part of this project reassessment process that is currently underway.
+In addition, subject to financing, management will consider alternate project development plans that would evaluate a smaller initial development of the open pit and/or underground deposits.
+These would target higher grade areas of the deposits first, followed by possible expansion at a later date.
+Value engineering and further project optimisation will be part of this project re-assessment process that is being considered.

-With a consensus that copper prices are expected to rise over the next three years, the Corporation will accelerate discussions in order to position the project for a 2018 production start.
-Financing discussions may take the form of a joint venture partnership; project bank debt with, or without, associated offtake; Engineering, procurement, and construction management ("EPCM") contracts with offtake provisions that bring associated low-cost Export Credit Agency ("ECA") financing; or combinations of the foregoing.
+With a general consensus that copper prices are expected to rise over the next three years, the Corporation will accelerate discussions with strategic partners in order to position the project for a 2018-19 production start.
+Financing discussions may take the form of a joint venture partnership; refinancing of existing debt; additional project debt with, or without, associated offtake; Engineering, procurement, and construction management ("EPCM") contracts with offtake provisions that bring associated low-cost Export Credit Agency ("ECA") financing; or combinations of the foregoing.
 These discussions are currently underway and, as a fully-permitted large copper project in Nevada, the Corporation also has interest from the corporate mining sector.